 Much like Jed Mercurio's Bodyguard, The Capture's creator Ben Chanan has expertly crafted a thrilling story within a small number of episodes.
-However, there is a possibility that Bodyguard could be returning for a second series, as Mercurio confirmed this summer.
-As for The Capture's chance, Cosmopolitan points out, the first series "is reportedly a standalone six-parter, which wraps up nicely in the final episode."
+However, there is a possibility that Bodyguard could be returning for a second series, as Mercurio confirmed last summer.
+Thankfully, The Capture’s future is much more certain, as BBC One confirms that it’s returning for a second season written and directed by Chanan.

-Due to the narrative's focus on surveillance and how it can be manipulated, Shaun Emery (played by Callum Turner)'s story isn't an isolated incident.
-There are plenty of other cases out there similar to Emery's, waiting to be told.
+And while Shaun Emery’s (played by Callum Turner) story is kind of a closed book, there are plenty of other similar cases of surveillance manipulation out there waiting to be told.
 I mean, you've only got to look at the enormity of the CCTV monitoring rooms, speedy facial recognition, and other technologies at play to see that this isn't the first time foul play has seemingly been involved.

 "[The Capture] is a worst case-scenario, albeit one that reflects real fears and concerns," Chanan told The Guardian.
 "We walk around every day with CCTV all around us.
 Video evidence is regularly used by the police and in courts and we're increasingly comfortable with that.
 We don't mind that Big Brother is watching."
 He continued: